-Section 23.6 Accidents.
+Section 23.6 Accidents

-- 269. On the occurrence of an accident, the Division Safety Instructor shall review and determine the category into which the accident falls and whether the accident was "avoidable" or "unavoidable". - 270.
-Accidents are divided into two categories: - 271.
+- 280. On the occurrence of an accident, the Division Safety Instructor shall review and determine the category into which the accident falls and whether the accident was "avoidable" or "unavoidable". - 281.
+Accidents are divided into two categories: - 282.
 Group (a): Serious or major accidents, accidents involving serious injuries and accidents involving a violation of traffic laws or MUNI safety rules.
-Examples of Group "a" accidents are attached as Appendix F. - 272.
-Group (b): All other accidents. - 273.
-An Operator involved in a Group (a) accident who, after proper investigation, is charged by his Division Manager with that accident may appeal that decision to the Accident Review Board ("ARB").
+Examples of Group "a" accidents are attached as Appendix F. - 283.
+Group (b): All other accidents. - An Operator involved in a Group (a) accident who, after proper investigation, is charged by his Division Manager with that accident may appeal that decision to the Accident Review Board ("ARB").
 This appeal must be made in writing within nine business days of being charged.
-The ARB will determine if the operator contributed to the cause of the accident. - An Operator involved in a Group (b) accident which is determined to be avoidable by the Division Safety Instructor will be referred to the training department for needed training.
-The Operator may appeal an avoidable determination to the ARB.
-This appeal must be made in writing within nine business days of such determination by the Division Safety Instructor - 275.
-All hearings by the ARB shall be completed within 20 business days of the date the appeal is filed. - 276.
-The ARB shall consist of 3 members.
-One selected by the Union, one selected by MUNI management, and an independent neutral.
-The independent neutral will be paid equally by both parties.
-The neutral will be selected from a list to be agreed upon by both the Union and MUNI management.
+The ARB will determine if the operator contributed to the cause of the accident.